EPYC 7643P vs Xeon E5-2696 v4

 Questions & comments

-Here you can ask a question about Xeon E5-2696 v4 or EPYC 7643P, agree or disagree with our judgements, or report an error or mismatch.
+Here you can give us your opinion about processors Xeon E5-2696 v4 and EPYC 7643P, agree or disagree with our ratings, or report bugs or inaccuracies on the site.